 Please send a few extra photos.
 The place can change rapidly and we want to know what it looks like now.

 There are already quite a few log entries, but not all of the people have found the actual cache.
 Some only drove by on the main Nakuru-Baringo road.
 This is still nice, but does not count as a find.
-Finding the cache is a little more involved.
+Finding the cache is a bit more involved.